tribblix/build/patches/openjdk21/README.txt

 See also README-zero.txt for note on a project zero variant.

+21.0.5

+Drop the png patch.
+It no longer applies and appears unnecessary with the png update.

+Need to provide an implementation of pd_pretouch_memory()

 Cleanup: src/hotspot/os/solaris and src/hotspot/os_cpu/solaris_x86
 split out into separate restore patches.